aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 ```

-Gets the date when the PivotTable was last refreshed.
+Gets the last date time when the PivotTable was refreshed.

 **Returns:**
 [DateTime](../../com.aspose.cells/datetime)